vladimirradeski/repository-observer/README.md

 ### Swagger Documentation

-When the `observed-repos-api` service is started, Swagger documentation is available at:
+When the service is started, Swagger documentation is available at:
 - [Swagger UI](http://localhost:8080/swagger-ui/index.html)

 ### Kafka UI